Strengthening our culture and relationships

 Our Hearts & Minds workshops have been a core element of our safety engagement efforts with service, rig and contract drilling crews and leaders across Devon since 2014.
 During the workshops, we share our safety culture and approach to effective communication, continuous improvement, integrity and situational awareness to reduce safety risk.

 We adapt the content to meet the needs of our workforce and business.
 In recent years, this led us to initiate honest discussions about mental health and tools to address mental health issues, including Devon’s Employee Assistance Program and suicide prevention and crisis hotline information.
+In 2024, we emphasized the importance of our Life Saving Rule to come to work physically and mentally Fit for Duty.
 Hearts & Minds continues to be a place to talk openly about challenges and listen to our workforce as we drive home why safety is so important to Devon.

-Roughly 60% of the 636 Hearts & Minds attendees across Devon in 2023 were contractors.
-To reach and engage even more people, the Delaware Basin team piloted Hearts & Minds workshops for specific categories of service providers with the highest risk/highest exposure.
+We delivered Hearts & Minds to 574 employees and contractors in 2024.
+To reach and engage even more people, the Delaware Basin team provided Hearts & Minds workshops for specific categories of service providers with the highest risk/highest exposure.

 Stop Work Responsibility